 Why?
 Some websites will list multiple addresses for every place you have ever lived, or they list your name under various alternatives e.g. David and Dave.
 What’s worse, these multiple records make it harder for you to manually remove your data; and the data brokers spam the search results of Google, Bing, etc. harming genuine and quality information about you e.g. Linked In profiles.
 Did I mention I really loathe data brokers?
 Might as well remind you of that!

 If you sign up for the family plan, you can add multiple people to your household account (max 6).
-The scan will scan for everyone at the same time in bulk.
+The family plan scan will scan for everyone at the same time in bulk.
 This streamlines removal and management.
 OneRep does require you to confirm everyone’s name, DOB, city, street, and optionally phone numbers and optionally upload some personal photo ID.
 I have some personal anxiety about some of this so didn’t upload a photo ID.
 Why does OneRep need a photo ID?
-It’s because some of the data scrapers demand it (again, this is why they suck).
+It’s because some of the data scrapers demand it (again, this is why data brokers suck).
 OneRep was able to remove my data without a photo ID, but your mileage may vary depending on which data broker is selling your data.

 One of the advanced settings I like about OneRep is you can add an alias and multiple addresses.
 The alias feature is particularly useful as it means if you’re known as David, Dave, or Dave Jr – you can add them all under your profile and OneRep will find them all.
 Aliases don’t count as multiple identities, so it’s 6 family members (self-included) and aliases plus family members.
 Aliases are really useful for finding and weeding out all the places your data can pop up without your permission.